 A record sequence of wins during the Super League era, the Black and Whites have absolutely ridiculed their bitter rivals in recent times, both on and off the pitch.
-For the latter there’s the extra comedy value that this latest triumph was done with 12-men on the field for 71 minutes, which adds to the hilarity of a 22-point comeback two years ago, not to mention twice sending them to the mediocrity of the Middle 8s, beating them to top the table, and of course, that record points total accumulated at the Magic Weekend back in 2015.
+For the latter there’s the extra comedy value that this latest triumph was done with 12-men on the field for no fewer than 71 minutes, which adds to the hilarity of a 22-point comeback two years ago, not to mention twice sending them to the mediocrity of the Middle 8s, beating them to top the table, and of course that record points total accumulated at the Magic Weekend back in 2015.

 On the field and the Rovers team weren’t much better.
 Missing: An edge defence.
 Last seen being continuously raped by Carlos Tuimavave.
-I-E-I. What a bloody player he is.
+I-E-I. What a player he is.
 There’s a reason social media blew up more than the average on-field Danny McGuire tantrum when Hull FC announced Carlos’ contract extension a few weeks back.
 He’s sheer class and he showed that on a field where his afternoon was cruelly cut short by injury two years ago.
 The centre is dynamite.
-He tore Rovers to pieces and whilst he didn’t get on the score-sheet, he was the best player on the pitch by a distance.
+He tore Rovers to pieces and whilst he didn’t get on the score-sheet, he was the best player on the pitch by a country mile.